Updated on November 5th 2022

 The Venetians will tell you, “Dio te varda da un magnador che no beve” (God saves you from an eater who does not drink) so pass me the bottle and let me share a plate with you in magical Venice!

-Not far from the Rialto fish market is Cantina Do Spade.
+Not far from the Rialto fish market is Cantina Do Spade (no website for the moment but well worth discovering).
 The storefront here has housed a place to eat since 1488 and you would do well to find this place and enjoy their polpetta di spianata calabra.
 It’s a meatball made from fiery Calabrian sausage mashed with smoked cheese and potatoes, and lightly breaded and fried.
 And it’s delicious.
 Other delights on their menu you can discover for yourself.